 About The Author

-I am a post doc at the University of Florida, where I work in land plant phylogenomics and systematics.
-I am broadly interested in ferns and lycophytes, especially in the American tropics.
+I am a postdoc at the University of Gothenburg, Sweden.
+I am interested in fern and lycophyte diversity, especially in the American tropics.

 Subscribe to FOTW